kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-28-dotnet-and-story-about-graceful-termination.md

 }
 ```

-As expected you will get output like one below:
+As expected you will get output like the one below:
 ```
 Starting: 'ConsoleEventsRunner'.
 Got OnProcessExit